InfinitePeripherals/QWedge-Android/docs/index.md

 - `result`: Once the image is captured, the result intent is stored in `result.data` intent.
 The image path is stored in the `com.ipc.qwedge.intent.image` extra.
 To retrieve the image, create a `File` with the given path, then use `FileInputStream` to read the image file.

 ## Set Configuration
-Q Wedge's configuration can be updated via `Intent` or MDM.
+QWedge's configuration can be updated via `Intent` or MDM.
 Below is a list of keys that can be configured:

 ```kotlin=
 /// Enable or Disabld Barcode Service